-Have you got exerpience of working as a teacher and would like to complete a formal qualification granting you Fully Qualified Teacher Status (QTS)?
+Have you got experience of working as a teacher and would like to complete a formal qualification granting you fully Qualified Teacher Status (QTS)?

 If you have, Southfields Teaching School Alliance’s Assessment Only Route to QTS is ideal for you.

 We are one of the small number of institutions that have been chosen by the National College for Teaching & Leadership and the Department for Education to offer the Assessment Only Route to QTS.

 The Assessment Only Route to QTS requires that you have already arranged for a suitable school / further education college to support your application.
 The school / college must be prepared to host you for the entire time it takes for you to undergo the process and also give you sufficient teaching experience (paid or unpaid) and further professional opportunities to allow you to demonstrate that you meet all of the QTS Standards.